 A: A Bachelor degree in liberal arts teachable major (Math, English, Science, Social Sciences, and Spanish) or equivalent is required.
 You must have earned a degree from a "regionally accredited institution".

 Q: I am afraid that my Cumulative Grade Point Average (CGPA) does not meet the 3.00 state requirement.
 I really want to be a teacher.
 What can I do?

-A: A bachelor’s degree CGPA is a good prediction of success in further education.
+A: A bachelor's degree CGPA is a good prediction of success in further education.
 The certification requirements are established by the New Jersey Department of Education.
 At the present time a minimum CGPA of 3.00 is required to apply for certification in New Jersey.
 A student could obtain an additional bachelor's degree or a master's degree with a CGPA of 3.00 to meet the state GPA requirement.